Powerflo (album)

-Powerflo is the only studio album by American heavy metal band Powerflo.
+Powerflo is the debut studio album by American heavy metal band Powerflo.
 It was released on June 23, 2017 via New Damage Records.
 Recording sessions took place at NRG Studios and at Firewater Studios in Los Angeles.
 Production was handled by Josh Lynch and member Billy Graziadei, with Roy Lozano serving as executive producer.
 It peaked at number 17 on the US Billboard Heatseekers Albums chart.